Aniket7738/Catalyst-count/README.md

    - Navigate to the upload page (`/upload`) and upload CSV or Excel files to add records to the database.

 3. **View records:**
-   - Access the view records page (`/records`) to view records from the database via REST API.
+   - Access the view records page (`/count-records`) to view records from the database via REST API.

 4. **User management:**
-   - Access the user management page (`/users`) to manage user accounts, including creation, viewing, updating, and deletion.
+   - Access the user management page (`/user_list`) to manage user accounts, including creation, viewing, updating, and deletion.

 ## Configuration

 - **Database:** Modify database settings in `settings.py` to match your PostgreSQL configuration.
 - **Static files:** Customize static files (CSS, JavaScript) in the `static` directory.
 - **Templates:** Customize HTML templates in the `templates` directory.

-## Testing

-- Describe how to run tests and any testing frameworks used.

-## Contributing

-- Guidelines for contributing to the project (e.g., reporting bugs, suggesting improvements, coding standards).

-## License

-- Specify the project's license.

-## Credits

-- Acknowledge any contributors, libraries, or resources used in the project.

-## Contact

-- Provide contact information for questions or feedback about the project.
-# catalyst_count
-# catalyst_count